vdaubry/vdaubry.github.io/_posts/2014-12-23-Why-we-moved-from-Heroku-to-EC2.markdown

 * auto scaling
 * debugging

 Note: We were already using [New relic](http://newrelic.com) which is an amazing tool for high level infrastructure monitoring.
-We had a general overview of the global health of our platform both with performance monitoring and alarming
+We had a general overview of the global health of our platform both with performance monitoring and alarming.
-But New relic is not designed to monitor process so it didn't help to debug our background jobs : we needed to know what specific process was taking to much ram, when the temp local filesystem was full, etc
+But New relic is not designed to monitor process so it didn't help to debug our background jobs : we needed to know what specific process was taking to much ram, when the local disk was full, etc